poohbers/resume/ShawnHickmanResume.md

 ## Experience
 **Poohbers**
 Over the past year, I have learned a lot of front-end development.
 I wanted to take all of that knowledge and build my own site from scratch.
-I wrote everything including, HTML, CSS, and Javascript. **[You can check out the site](http://poohbers.com)**.
+I wrote everything including, HTML, CSS, and JavaScript. **[You can check out the site](http://poohbers.com)**.

 **QVC Interactive Experiences**
 For it's most popular shows, QVC wanted to have an interactive experience that fans could use while watching the show.
 I worked on the design and CSS for *The Lisa Robertson Show* and *You're Home with Jill*, along with another designer and developer.